yufifi/yufifi/README.md

 **`Developer (Computer Science Undergraduate)`**

-I'm an independent full-stack developer looking to innovate and reinvent myself one step at a time.
+I'm an independent backend developer looking to innovate and reinvent myself one step at a time.
 All code projects are built to meet the peculiarities of the project, with planning and design to solve real-life problems.

 #